The following guide highlights potential migration steps necessary during theia upgrades discovered when adopting the framework.

 socket.io-parser:

-, a resolution might be necessary to work-around a recently discovered critical vulnerability in one of our runtime dependencies socket.io-parser.
+Prior to v1.31.1, a resolution might be necessary to work-around a recently discovered critical vulnerability in one of our runtime dependencies socket.io-parser.

 For example: